A review of Yosemite: The Complete Guide by James Kaiser.

 Dining options and picnic areas in Yosemite Valley are listed as well as some of the lodging choices including the canvas tent cabins of Curry Village (now known as Half Dome Village) and the luxurious Ahwahnee Hotel (now known as Majestic Yosemite Hotel).
 The author’s website has an extensive list of Yosemite hotels and lodges that includes hotels and lodges both within the National Park and in nearby towns that will help readers decide on accommodations for their visit.

 If you are planning and trip to Yosemite National Park then this well-researched guidebook is the best place to start.
 Reading it has inspired me to plan our own family trip to Yosemite as soon as possible.

 Yosemite: The Complete Guide is available for purchase on Amazon.
-James has also written guidebooks on Grand Canyon National Park, Acadia National Park, Joshua Tree National Park and Costa Rica all of which can be purchased on Amazon as well.
+James has also written guidebooks on Grand Canyon National Park, Acadia National Park, Joshua Tree National Park, Zion National Park, Rocky Mountain National Park and Costa Rica all of which can be purchased on Amazon as well.